bee-hive/VentRL/README.md

 # VentRL
-An RL approach to weaning of mechanical ventilation in ICU - based on [this](https://arxiv.org/abs/1704.06300)
+This repository comprises work for an RL approach to weaning of mechanical ventilation in ICU, based on [this paper](https://arxiv.org/abs/1704.06300).

 ## Data
 This project uses the MIMIC-III database: https://mimic.physionet.org/